hanabi/hanabi.github.io/docs/level-19.md

   - Alice clues 3's to Cathy, which re-touches the red 3 (and gives no additional information to it).
   - Bob blind-plays green 1.
 If this was a *3 Bluff*, then no-one would be promised the green 2.
 However, since no new information was given, it must be a *No-Information Double Finesse*.
   - Cathy sees that Bob does not have the green 2, so she must have the green 2, so she blind-plays her *Finesse Position* card, and it is yellow 1 instead of green 2.
-  - Since two cards were blind-played (that did not match), everyone now knows that the *No-Information* clue was a *Double Bluff* instead of a *Double Finesse*.
+  - Since two cards were blind-played (that did not connect to anything), everyone now knows that the *No-Information* clue was a *Double Bluff* instead of a *Double Finesse*.
 From Cathy's perspective, her 3 can (still) be any 3 at all.